Human Rights Foundation of Turkey: History and awards

 The HRFT was established in 1990 on initiative of the Human Rights Association.
 Besides the HRA 32 individuals became the founders of the HRFT.
-Offices for the treatment of torture survivors have been set up in Ankara, Istanbul, Izmir, Adana and Diyarbakir.
+Offices for the treatment of torture survivors have been set up in Ankara, Istanbul, İzmir, Adana and Diyarbakir.
 The HRFT does not accept money from institutions that contribute to human rights violations.
 The work of the HRFT is supported by a large number of volunteers and donations from individuals.
 Among the various national and international institutions that support the HRFT are: the UN, the Council of Europe, the Red Cross and Amnesty International.

 Treatment of Torture Victims

 The treatment of torture survivors in the five centers (also called "representative offices") is free of charge.
 By the end of the year 2006 the number of treated torture survivors had reached 10,786.
 Statistics are presented in annual reports.
 Currently the reports since 1999 are available online, but so far only in Turkish.